UofABioinformaticsHub/RAdelaide-July-2016/Day_1/101_Introduction.md

 - Choose either a `New` or `Existing` Directory
 - Navigate to where you think is suitable for keeping the course notes
-- The Project will automatically be assigned the directory name
+- The project name will automatically be assigned as the directory name